key4hep/k4SimDelphes/readme_conversiontest.md

 ```

 The same happens also for using the ee-event generation with the new FCC-hh Delphes card, so the issue seems to be the card, not the events.

+### Checking the test output files manually

+The tests each produce two output files, one is the direct Delphes output the other the DelphesEDM4HEP output.
+You will find them in `build/tests/` and they will be named
+`<name_of_the_test>_delphes.root` and `<name_of_the_test.root`.
+The edm4hep output is not so easy to browse interactively, so you can use the script `check_testoutput.py` to read it and check for `nan` values.
+Currently it runs on one output file of the bbWW signal generated with `EventProducer`, also finding `nan`s, so the problem is not related to the test setup.